AndreasHefti/flyKo/README.md

 This repository contains the core API with a reference implementation on libGDX and is fully runnable with no extra extensions and only a few examples

-If you want to just to use the Firefly API with a libGDX implementation, this is your starting point.
+If you want to just use the Firefly API with a libGDX implementation, this is your starting point.

 *****